snkashis/android-docs/README.md

 1. The document needs front-matter at the top providing a `title` and `path`.
 2. Start off the document with a level one header.

-Once the documentation has been updated or added, open a pull request and let CI run.
-After the PR is reviewed, merging into master will run CI again but this time, will deploy your changes automatically to the website.
+Open a pull request and let CI run once the documentation has been updated or added.
+After the PR is reviewed, merging into master will run CI again.
+However, this time it will deploy your changes automatically to the website.

 #### Updating an SDK version
 In the main directory, open the `constants.js` and update the version number for the relevant SDK.
 When writing documentation, make sure to not hardcode the version numbers but instead use the constants.
-For example, if I want to mention `5.0.0` as the Map SDK, inside the document I'd write `{mapSdkVersion}`.
+For example, write `{mapSdkVersion}` inside the document if you would want to mention `5.0.0` as the Map SDK.

 #### Adding an example
-To add an example to an existing examples page (Map SDK or Mapbox Services), navigate to `pages > SDK > examples > index.js`.
+Navigate to `pages > SDK > examples > index.js` to add an example to an existing examples page (Map SDK or Mapbox Services).
 The files divided by sections and each example uses the `ExampleCard` component.
 Example images should only show the map and have the following dementions:

 PNG files: `520 × 260`
 GIF files: `260 × 130`